AjayKMehta/setup-machine/NeovimNotes.md

 Can navigate or swap nodes by specifying a direction (one of `Up`, `Down`, `Left`, or `Right`)

+`Up` refers to the previous neighbor node, `Down` to next.
+Similarly, `Left` refers to the first ancestor node that's on a different line while `Right` refers to the first node that's indented further than the current node.

 Navigate: `:Treewalker <direction>` .
 Swap nodes: `:Treewalker Swap<direction>`, e.g. `:Treewalker SwapUp`.

+👉 `Swap{Left,Right}` are meant for swapping function arguments, enum members, list elements, etc.

 ### Markdown